 The Council's investment in a pooled property fund is subject to the risk of falling commercial property prices.
 This risk is limited by the Council's maximum exposure to property investments of £5m.
-A 5% fall in commercial property prices at 31st March 2019 would result in a £235,000 (2018: £232,000) charge to Other Comprehensive Income and Expenditure which is then transferred to the Finance Instrument Revaluation Reserve (FIRR).
+A 5% fall in commercial property prices at 31st March 2020 would result in a £227,000 (2019: £235,000) charge to Other Comprehensive Income and Expenditure which is then transferred to the Pooled Investment Fund Adjustment Account (PIFAA).

 The Council's investment in a pooled equity funds is subject to the risk of falling share prices.
 This risk is limited by the Council's maximum exposure to equity investments of £5m.
-A 5% fall in share prices at 31st March 2019 would result in a £879,000 (2018: £529,000) charge to Other Comprehensive Income and Expenditure which is then transferred to the FIRR, if elected and the Surplus or Deficit on the Provision of Services which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.
+A 5% fall in share prices at 31st March 2020 would result in a £731,000 (2019: £879,000) charge to the Surplus or Deficit on the Provision of Services which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.